saurabhwebdev/MineScheduler/CANVA_VIDEO_GUIDE.md

 - "↑ 99% Equipment Uptime"

 **Voiceover/Text**:
-*"Increase efficiency by 40%, reduce scheduling time by 60%, and achieve near-perfect equipment uptime."*
+*"Our clients see remarkable results.
+Increase operational efficiency by up to 40% through optimized scheduling and resource allocation.
+Reduce scheduling time by 60% with automated workflows that eliminate manual data entry.
+And achieve near-perfect equipment uptime of 99% or higher with proactive maintenance management."*

 **Canva Instructions**:
 - Use large bold numbers (counting up animation)